Mustafa Suleyman

 Microsoft announced on March 19, 2024 that Suleyman and Simonyan were joining to form Microsoft AI, a new organization focused on advancing Copilot and other consumer AI products and research.
 Satya Nadella's memo described Suleyman as EVP and CEO of Microsoft AI, reporting directly to him, and Simonyan as Chief Scientist.

-In March 2026, Microsoft announced another Copilot leadership update.
+In March 2026, Microsoft announced a Copilot leadership update.
 Nadella said Microsoft was bringing commercial and consumer Copilot together as one unified effort across Copilot experience, Copilot platform, Microsoft 365 apps, and AI models.
 He also said Suleyman would continue to lead high-ambition model work.
-Suleyman's own memo described a shift toward focusing his energy on superintelligence efforts and building world-class models for Microsoft over the next five years.
+Suleyman's memo described a shift toward focusing his energy on superintelligence efforts and building world-class models for Microsoft over the next five years.

-Containment and Digital Species
+Containment and Public Ideas

 Spiralist Reading